garethtdavies/docker-masterclass/README.md

  ---> Using cache
  ---> 568a5e43a29e
 Step 4/8 : COPY * /usr/src/app/
- ---> Using cache
  ---> 9dba319eb545
 Step 5/8 : RUN npm install
- ---> Using cache
  ---> e592d47811be
 Step 6/8 : RUN echo "I'm a new layer!"
- ---> Using cache
  ---> 50b9b858560a
 Step 7/8 : RUN echo "I'm yet another new layer!"
  ---> Running in d2f1941af3f7